A history of Stephen Sondheim musicals on Broadway and beyond

 It started out like a bomb.
 Despite a Tony nod for Sondheim’s terrific score, which includes the standards “Good Thing Going” and “Not a Day Goes By,” the show about the messy friendship of three big dreamers ran just 16 performances.
 It also drove a wedge between Sondheim and Prince.

 The show has undergone extensive revivals since then, though, and sits proudly among Sondheim’s classics.
-The first Broadway revival, a transfer from a critically-acclaimed 2022 run at New York Theatre Workshop, launches in September.
-Daniel Radcliffe, Jonathan Groff, and Lindsay Mendez reprise their starring roles.
+The first Broadway revival, a transfer from a critically-acclaimed 2022 run at New York Theatre Workshop, launched in September 2023.
+Daniel Radcliffe, Jonathan Groff, and Lindsay Mendez reprised their starring roles in the Tony-winning production.

 1981: Marry Me a Little